-According to Section 3.05.1 of the Byelaws, the Directors hold office until the end of the Annual General Meeting.
+According to Section 3.05.1 of the Bye - Laws, the Directors hold office until the end of the Annual General Meeting.
 We recommend to the Shareholders that all the current Directors are reappointed for a further year.
+The Directors will appoint the Chairman and Deputy Chairman as outlined in Section 4.01.1.

-On behalf of the Board of Directors, we extend our heartfelt appreciation to our loyal customers who continue to place their trust in our Company and its development.
-We also thank our employees, managers and agents, and look forward to continuing our journey together towards making our Company a people focused financial institution of choice.
+On behalf of the Board of Directors we extend our sincere appreciation to our policyholders for the trust they have placed in our Company.
+Our Employees, Managers and Agents, our most valuable assets for their dedication and devotion despite the varying challenges they face.
+We look forward to continuing our journey together towards making our Company the insurer of choice.